-The new revision of the American Psychiatric Association’s Diagnostic and Statistical Manual will be published next year—and includes a new section that could help elderly hoarders get treated.
+The new revision of the American Psychiatric Association’s Diagnostic and Statistical Manual includes a new section that could help elderly hoarders get treated.

 Fortunately, there’s good news for caregivers dealing with a hoarding family member: next year’s revision of the American Psychiatric Association’s core reference, the Diagnostic and Statistical Manual or DSM-5, will include hoarding disorder as a stand-alone category, rather than a subcategory of obsessive-compulsive disorder.
 The authors of the DSM expect that this will “increase public awareness, improve identification of cases, and stimulate both research and the development of specific treatments for Hoarding Disorder,” according to an article in Psychology Today.

-A 2008 study by researchers at Johns Hopkins revealed that about 4 percent of the population as a whole shows hoarding behavior, but that percentage goes up to 6.2 in people over 55.
-And hoarding in older adults comes with a unique set of potential perils.
-Not only can hoarding cause physical danger — increasing the risk of falls in a home crammed with stuff, and creating hazardous or unsanitary conditions — it can also indicate the presence of dementia, Alzheimer’s disease, or mental illness.
+A study by researchers at Johns Hopkins revealed that about 4% of the population as a whole shows hoarding behavior, but that percentage goes up to 6.2 in people over 55.
+Hoarding in older adults also comes with a unique set of potential perils.
+Not only can hoarding cause physical danger — increasing the risk of falls in a home crammed with stuff, and creating hazardous or unsanitary conditions — it can also indicate the presence of Alzheimer’s, dementia or mental illness.

 When Hoarding Becomes an Illness

 Have you dealt with a similar situation?
-Do you think that improving public awareness is the answer?
-Let us know in the comments.
+Do you think that improving public awareness about elderly hoarders and hoarding disorder is the answer?
+Share your thoughts with us in the comments below.